SovereignCloudStack/standards/compliance-monitor/README.md

 2. You want to bump the pinned dependencies: run `pip-compile --upgrade requirements.in`.

 Note: The Python version used for running `pip-compile` should be consistent.
 The currently used version is documented in the header of the `requirements.txt`.
-It should match the version used in the Docker image (see [Dockerfile](Dockerfile)).

 ### Postgresql